Prescott, Arizona: Places of interest and culture

 Hassayampa Hotel, built 1927.
 Henry Trost, architect.

 The Sharlot Hall Museum houses much of Prescott's territorial history, and the Museum of Indigenous People (formerly the Smoki museum) and Phippen Museum also maintains local collections.

 Prescott has many Victorian style homes.
 Prescott has 809 buildings on the National Register of Historic Places.
 The tallest house in North America, Falcon Nest is in Prescott, on the slope of Thumb Butte.
+The Museum of Indigenous People is housed in a distinctive stone building within the Prescott Armory Historic District.

 Prescott is home to the downtown historical area known as Whiskey Row.
 Adjacent to Whiskey Row was the red-light district which operated until 1917, at which point prostitution was outlawed in the state of Arizona.
 In 1900, a great fire destroyed almost all of the buildings on Whiskey Row, including the 1891 Hotel Burke, advertised as "the only absolutely fireproof building in Prescott".
 By legend, the patrons of the various bars simply took their drinks across the street to the Courthouse square and watched it burn.
-At the time of the fire, patrons removed the entire bar and back-bar of the Palace Restaurant & Saloon to the square by the patrons as the fire approached, re-installing it after the gutted brick structure was rebuilt.
+At the time of the fire, patrons removed the entire bar and back-bar of the Palace Restaurant & Saloon to the square as the fire approached, re-installing it after the gutted brick structure was rebuilt.
 Whiskey Row runs north and south on Montezuma St. between Gurley and Goodwin St., directly west of the county courthouse.
 This single city block has been the home of the St. Michael's Hotel (formerly the Hotel Burke) and the Palace Hotel since the late 19th century, along with other colorful purveyors of nightlife.
 Originally built in 1877, The Palace Restaurant and Saloon was rebuilt after the fire, and is now the state's oldest continuous business.
 Merchant Sam Hill's large hardware store was near Whiskey Row.